PE Teaching Staff

-Students in Year 9 can opt to take AQA GCSE PE for three years.
-This course is ideal for students who have a keen interest in sport and recreation, enjoy PE lessons, take part in sport outside of class time, want to increase their knowledge of sport and exercise, and/or are considering a sport related career or an A level/higher education course.
+Students in Year 9 can opt to take GCSE PE.
+The course lasts for three years and is ideal for students who have a love for sport and physical activity.
 Students have five PE GCSE lessons a fortnight, two of which are practical and three are theory lessons.
 The department follows the AQA syllabus which offers a comprehensive range of topics.

 Key Stage Five